The City Museum, Cradle of Havana's Symbols

 Carriages were one of the first industries in Cuba, together with the sugar industry and the railroads.
 This room is a testimony of this industry.
 It contains a showcase with locks, keys and metal supports from the 17th, 18th and 19th centuries.

-The Carriage House is almost exclusively devoted to the carriages that were used in the history of Havana, most of them dating back to the 19th century, especially the Quintín and the English station wagon, which had a greater capacity of people.
+The Carriage House is almost exclusively devoted to the carriages that were used in the history of Havana, most of them dating back to the 19th century, especially the Quintín and the English station wagon, which was able to carry more people.

-But there are not only carriages, there are also coachmen's costumes and various accessories related to the transportation of the time.
-There is also a relic that represents the first locomotive that ran in Cuba in 1837 through the Villanueva station.
-This Cagney 15 type locomotive, although manufactured in the United States in 1905, is a jewel of the Cuban railway heritage.
-On the other hand, even the classic Cuban cars that are now considered national relics are in fact American-made vehicles.
+However, it is not only carriages; there are also driver’s suits and various accessories related to transportation of the time.
+There is also a relic that represents the first locomotive that operated in Cuba in 1837 at the Villanueva station.
+This Cagney 15 type piece, although it was manufactured in the United States in 1905, is a gem of Cuban railway heritage.
+On the other hand, the classic cars of Cuba, which are now considered a national relic, are actually vehicles of American construction.

 Parish

-The Major Parish was the first cathedral that was built in the Plaza de Armas, which occupied the place now occupied by the Palace of the Captains General.
+The Major Parish was the first cathedral that was built in the Plaza de Armas, which occupied the place now occupied by the General Captains' Palace.
 It was destroyed in 1941 by a lightning strike and this room contains all the relics and testimonies that remain from this first parish of Havana.
 Among the exhibits are architectural remains of the building, portraits of the first bishops, pieces from convents, jewelry and other objects.

 19th Century Room

-This room shows the luxury, artistic trends, fashion, decorations and souvenirs of Cuban society in the 19th century, a time of great wealth and prosperity in Cuba due to the development of the sugar industry and the exploitation of this industry.
+This room showcases the luxury, artistic trends, fashion, decorations and souvenirs of the Cuban society in the 19th century - a time of great wealth and prosperity in Cuba due to the development and exploitation of the sugar industry.

 Image Gallery

 This room contains a series of plastic works, mainly from the 19th century.
-Among the artists exhibited are Víctor Manuel, Leopoldo Romañach, Armando Menocal, Amelia Peláez, Mariano Rodríguez, René Portocarrero, etc. Most of them were great names of the academy.
-Most of these artists depicted scenes of Cuban life at the time.
+Among the artists exhibited, there are Víctor Manuel, Leopoldo Romañach, Armando Menocal, Amelia Peláez, Mariano Rodríguez, and René Portocarrero.
+Most of them were great names of the academy and depicted scenes of the Cuban life at that time.

 Emilie Roig's Room